 Our favorite toys for 11-year-olds encourage the development of their critical thinking and social skills.
 Yes, devices are fine.
 It’s the way of the world.
-But sometimes (ok, as often as possible), it’s a good idea to get off them and do something that involves in-person interactions with other people.
+But sometimes (okay, as often as possible), it’s a good idea to leave the devices behind and get kids out in the world and doing something that involves real-world interactions with other people.

-Here are some of our favorites toys and products, chosen for their potential to help kids develop mentally and socially.
+Here are some of our favorite birthday gift ideas — toys and products chosen for their potential to help kids develop mentally and socially.

 There's a lot to love about this combination logic game, marble run, and STEM toy.